When Can I Sue for LASIK Eye Injuries in Nevada?

 If you were injured as a result of a botched laser eye surgery procedure, you may be entitled to compensation for:

 Our caring Nevada malpractice lawyers offer free consultations to eye surgery victims to discuss their case and possible remedies.

-And to help you learn more about how LASIK victims may be able to sue for money damages, our Las Vegas personal injury attorneys discuss the following, below:
+And to help you learn more about how LASIK victims may be able to sue for money damages, our Nevada personal injury attorneys discuss the following, below:

 - 1. What is "LASIK Eye Surgery"?

 - 2. How does the FDA regulate LASIK?